pivotal-cf/docs-on-demand-service-broker/operating.html.md

 For more details on how to set up and use BOSH teams, see [Director teams and permissions configuration](https://bosh.io/docs/director-users-uaa-perms.html).

 For more details on securing how ODB uses BOSH, see [Security](#security).

+<aid="cloud-controller"></a>
+### Cloud Controller

+ODB used the Cloud Controller as a source of truth about service offerings, plans, and instances.
+To reach Cloud Controller, ODB needs to be configured with client credentials that can do this.
+As of Cloud Foundry v238, the UAA client must have authority `cloud_controller.admin`.
+Detailed broker configuration is covered [below](#core-broker-configuration).

 <a id="upload-required-releases"></a>
 ## Upload Required Releases